uivlis/conditional-tokens/source/getting-started.md

    "collateralToken":"0xd19bce9f7693598a9fa1f94c548b20887a33f141"
 }
 ```
-**Please note that we are using a TEST ACCOUNT in the example above.
-Don't use the account specified above with real funds or in production.
-Create another account for yourself with metamask, ganache-cli or another ethereum wallet provider**

 You can use the example market `pm-scripts/examples/categoricalMarket.json` or modify its content. **Be careful with the date format**.
 Otherwise it won't be indexed by the backend service.